YuanBingrui/floating-ball/packages/core/README.md

 // esm
 import floatingBallCore from '@floating-ball/core';

-// pass theme and position as initvalue const fbCore = new floatingBallCore('#595857', 'top right')
+// pass theme, position and column as initvalue const fbCore = new floatingBallCore('#595857', 'top right', 2)

 // or nothing
 const fbCore = new floatingBallCore()